 - Try to come up with a free resource that your target audience could benefit from.
-For example, at Surfer we designed a free SEO extension for Chrome, which speeds up keyword research.
-Brian Dean writes long, data-driven articles on SEO-related topics.
+For example, at Surfer we designed a free SEO extension for Chrome, which speeds up keyword research for targeted traffic.
+Brian Dean writes long, data-driven articles on SEO-related topics like SEO traffic, keyword search volume and search engine optimization to increase direct traffic.
 HubSpot creates content hubs on everything related to marketing.
 Look for your big idea and bring it to life!

 - Use Surfer to check common backlinks that your competitors have and you don't.
 You will need to use the SEO Audit feature to get a handy list of domains that can be a great to-do list for your link building activities.

 At the beginning of this section, we mentioned producing high-quality content as a necessity for building trust with your domain and getting more traffic to your website.
 Which leads us to…

 #2 Set Up a Blog If You Don't Have One

 If you've been reluctant towards running a blog on your website, it's time to reconsider.

 Blogging lets you SEO optimize your website for as many keywords as you see fit.
 By writing high-quality content, you can compete for hundreds of relevant phrases.
 If you rank highly for them in search results, you can bring in more organic traffic to your domain.